 - Cook the rice according to package instructions.
 Once cooked, fluff with a fork and let cool for 5 minutes.

-- Heat the remaining oil in medium skillet.
+Heat the remaining oil in a medium skillet.
 Once hot, add tofu and cook until crispy, stirring occasionally.

 - Stir together sauce ingredients and set aside.

 Once vegetables are tender, create a well in the center and add cooked rice.
 Sauté for 2-3 minutes, stirring frequently.
 Once the rice is lightly cooked, combine with vegetables, add tofu, and sauce and stir to combine.

 - Serve immediately.
 Store leftovers in an airtight container in the refrigerator.